valecase4/GarminHealthInsights/README.md

 - ``data/cleaned``: Stores processed and cleaned data ready for the analysis. <br>

 ``script.py``: This script handles the interaction with the GarminConnect API.
 It fetches raw data such as heart rate, steps, and sleep data for further processing. <br>
+``report.py``: This script handles the generation of the PDF report. <br>
 ``main.ipynb``: A Jupyter Notebook for performing statistical analysis, visualizing trends, and generating insights using the cleaned data.<br>
 ``.env``: A file for securely storing sensitive information, such as API credentials (email and password).
-This file is excluded from version control for security purposes.
+This file is excluded from version control for security purposes.<br>

 ### Project Goals: Exploring Heart Rate Trends